List of legendary kings of Denmark: Arngrímur Jónsson

 The most complete surviving source for the content of the Skjöldunga saga (which probably dated to the end of the twelfth century) is a Latin rendering by the Icelandic historian Arngrímur Jónsson (1568–1648) in his Rerum Danicarum fragmenta (Fragments of Danish history) from 1596.
 (The saga manuscript that Arngrímur Jónsson used as his source was lost in the 17th century.)

+Opinions differ on Arngrímur's treatment of Skjöldunga saga.
+For example, Olrik and Jakob Benediktsson saw his text as an abbreviation of the original Skjǫldunga saga, whereas Bjarni Guðnason argued that his work should be seen as a retelling rather than an abbreviation.
+Jonas Wellendorf points out that parts of Arngrímur's work, including the opening paragraph, actively comment on other works (including Gesta Danorum by Saxo Grammaticus, see above) in Arngrímur's own voice, and therefore Rerum Danicarum fragmenta as a whole cannot be merely a translation or retelling, as it includes Arngrímur's commentary.